 Singapore does not allow dual citizenships.
 Hence, all new citizens are required to renounce their existing citizenship at their respective embassies before they can complete the formalities to become a Singapore citizen.
 Singaporean child(ren) may hold dual nationality till enlistment for NS (for males) or till 21 years old.

 Under the Enlistment Act, all male Singapore Citizens and Permanent Residents (PRs) are required to serve the National Service (NS).
-NS-liable individuals are required to register for NS upon reaching 16.5 years old and will be scheduled for enlistment at the age of 18 years old, typically prior to enrolment for university studies, after completion of Junior College (JC) / Polytechnic / Institute of Technical Education (ITE).
+NS-liable individuals are required to register for NS upon reaching 16.5 years old.
+They will be scheduled for enlistment at the age of 18 years old, typically before enrolment for university studies, after completion of Junior College (JC) / Polytechnic / Institute of Technical Education (ITE).

 Singapore Citizens and PRs are allowed to withdraw the excess amount from their CPF account upon reaching the age of 55.
 The amount withdrawable depends on the balances in your respective CPF account.
 From age 65 onwards, you will receive a monthly pay out from your CPF Retirement Account (RA) till death.
 The monthly pay out depends on the amount of money left in your RA.